jaimiemontague/dementia-caregiver-app/README.md

 ## App Permissions

-This app does **not** collect any personal data, location, or use third-party trackers.
+This app does **not** share any personal data, location, or use third-party trackers.
 It is fully GDPR and HIPAA respectful.
+It collects the user's email address for verification only (not saved internally) and simply app usage (selecting behaviors, videos) info for troubleshooting and app usage analytics.

 ---